PotentiaRobotics/robot-gui/README.md

 ### Code Description

-`bare/` Files containing the actual vanilla server, with vanilla HTML and CSS code.

--   `bare/index.html` is the main HTML file of the server.
--   `bare/style.css` is the main CSS file of the server.
-Currently is just vanilla without tailwind framework.
--   All other files are images used in the server.

-All of our other files are related to the flask backend, but do not contain any meaningful server code:
+As of now, the code **is** integrated with the flask server, which is able to send commands to the RaspberryPi via python's socket library.

--   `static/` contains placeholder CSS files to be integrated into the flask application.
+-   `static/` contains CSS files integrated into the flask application for styling purposes.
--   `templates/` contains placeholder HTML filess to be integrated into the flask application.
+-   `templates/` contains the HTML pages we display in our gui.
 -   `app.py` is the flask application to be run.
-If backend were integrated the command to initiate the server is `python app.py`.
+This features both intialization of pages and can send/recieve commands
 -   `tailwind.config.js` configures tailwind.

 ### Setup and Run.